Internet-Draft Mission Metering August 2026

 A runtime deployment that claims this profile MUST:

-A Mission Issuer in a deployment claiming this profile MUST carry the consented bounds on the Mission record committed by intent_hash, and MUST render them at the approval event per Section 6.1.
+A Mission Issuer in a deployment claiming this profile MUST carry the consented bounds on the Mission record committed by intent_hash.
+It MUST render them at the approval event per Section 6.1.

 Consumption bounds limit the blast radius of a compromised or runaway agent in a dimension authority narrowing cannot: a Mission whose every action is individually authorized can still be drained by volume.
 Their enforcement, however, is only as good as the metering:

-This document has no IANA actions. max_budget, max_calls, max_duration, max_egress_volume, and exclusive are Mission Intent controls members defined by this profile under the issuance profile's controls extension seam; context.prior_decision_id and measured_duration are AuthZEN extension data carried per the AuthZEN profile's conventions ([I-D.draft-mcguinness-mission-authzen]).
+This document has no IANA actions. max_budget, max_calls, max_duration, max_egress_volume, and exclusive are Mission Intent controls members defined by this profile under the issuance profile's controls extension seam; context.prior_evaluation_id is AuthZEN extension data carried per the AuthZEN profile's conventions ([I-D.draft-mcguinness-mission-authzen]); measured_duration and metering are coordinated evidence members under the runtime evidence companion's extension conventions ([I-D.draft-mcguinness-mission-runtime-evidence]).

 [I-D.draft-mcguinness-mission-runtime]